DrAdamRoe/cloud-variations/README.md

 `docker run --publish 5017:5022 hello-cloud`

-Note that if you are on a Mac with an ARM processor, such as an M1 or M2 MacBook Pro, the container you build with the above command will not run on more standard x86 Intel processors, which are found, for example, on the cloud.
+Note that if you are on a Mac with an ARM processor, the container you build with the above command will not run on more standard x86 Intel processors, which are found, for example, on the cloud.
 So much for Docker's old slogan "Build Once, Run Anywhere".
 To resolve this, build your docker container with the additional flag `--platform linux/amd64` if you are on an ARM Mac.
 You'll get a warning when running that image locally, but the same container will then work both locally and on the cloud (it will not be very efficient locally, but that is fine for this tutorial).

-At this point, you should be able to again make a request locally, via `curl localhost:5017` or by going to the browser.
+At this point, you should be able to again make a request locally, via `curl localhost:5017` or by going to the browser (for example, the Simple Browser built into VS Code).

 At this stage it is worth it to have a look at our Dockerfile, even if you aren't very familiar with Docker.
-We first define which base image we are using - in this case, an imagine provided by the Python Organization built on top of Debian 11 (codename bullseye).
-This gives us an operating system and everything we need to run Python 3.11.
+We first define which base image we are using - in this case, an imagine provided by the Python Organization built on top of Debian 13 (codename trixie).
+This gives us an operating system and everything we need to run Python 3.13.
 Then, we copy files from our local development environment into Docker's working area, and after that, we do the same thing as we do locally without Docker: install packages, set an environment variable, and run the app.
 Just this time, it is running as a Docker container on our own computer.
 The Docker Desktop app is a good way to explore Docker's options too.

 ### Push the Image to Google Cloud

 Now that we've built an image locally, we'll push that Docker Image to Google's Artifact Repository.
 To do this, we will use the tool provided by gCloud to authorize yourself on Docker on your machine giving you permissions to push to your Google Cloud Artifact Registry:

-`gcloud auth configure-docker europe-west3-docker.pkg.dev`
+`gcloud auth configure-docker europe-west6-docker.pkg.dev`

 Next, create a repository in the Artifact Registry for you to store your image in:

-`gcloud artifacts repositories create hello-cloud --repository-format=docker --location=europe-west3`
+`gcloud artifacts repositories create hello-cloud --repository-format=docker --location=europe-west6`

 Note that the format "Docker" specifies that what type of artifact the repository should expect, a Docker Image.

 Now you can tag your local image to push to a specific location, telling Docker where you will push it: to the repository you just created.
 You should replace `cloud-variations` with your project name:

-`docker tag hello-cloud:latest europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`
+`docker tag hello-cloud:latest europe-west6-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

 And finally, push it to Google's Artifact Repository:

-`docker push europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`
+`docker push europe-west6-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

 Phew.
 We've built a Docker image locally and pushed it to Google Cloud.
 You can see the fruits of your labors (and browse the directory structure) over on the dashboard at https://console.cloud.google.com/artifacts.
 You should be able to see a container called hello-cloud (that you just made), as well as something called "gcf-artifacts" which was created when we used Google Cloud Functions earlier.